RaahimNadeem/awwwards-website/README.md

 ---

 ## 🤖 Introduction
+**Visit the live project here: [zentry-raahim.vercel.app](https://zentry-raahim.vercel.app/)**

-This project showcases a visually captivating website inspired by **[Zentry](https://zentry.com/)**.
+This project showcases a visually captivating website inspired by **Zentry**.
 It features scroll-triggered animations, geometric transitions, and responsive design to deliver a luxurious and engaging user experience.

 ---